Automated Reinforcement Learning: An Overview: Markov Decision Process Components

 \subsubsection{Learning actions}

-Action representation learning in order to improve the action values and policy has become popular in recent years.
+Action representation learning in order to improve action values and policy has become popular in recent years.
 In \cite{tavakoli2020learning}, the action representation of multi-dimensional action spaces is learned using hyper-graph.
-Hyper-graph is the generalization of graph in which each single hyper-edge could contain one or more vertices.
-In this modeling, the actions are modeled as vertices in hyper-graph and the goal is to learn the representation of hyper-edges.
-To achieve this, a parametric function is defined for each hyper-edge whose input is a representation of the states and the outputs are separate values for each possible action in the action space.
-If the action space is multi-dimensional, the number of outputs is equal to the cardinality of a Cartesian product of action vertices in the hyper-edge.
-After receiving a state representation, each parametric function corresponding to a hyper-edge returns a vector for each action and these vectors are mixed up using a non-parametric fixed function.
-The output of this mixing function is the Q value for RL.
-In order to find a good hyper-graph for this problem, a rank $r$ is chosen that defines the set of all hyper-edges with the cardinality of at most $r$.
-The desired hyper-graph is the one that $r$ is equal to the number of vertices.
+Hyper-graph is the generalization of a graph in which each single hyper-edge could contain one or more vertices.
+In this modeling, the actions are modeled as vertices in hyper-graph, and the goal is to learn the representation of hyper-edges.
+Each hyper-edge has a parametric function that maps the state to values over its action combinations, and a fixed mixing function aggregates these vectors into Q values; the hyper-graph itself is selected through a rank $r$ that bounds the cardinality of its hyper-edges.

 An efficient way to represent actions is to model the output of the policy network as a continuous Probability Density Function (PDF).
-In common practice, Gaussian distribution is used for the policy and mean and standard deviation are learned during the training.
-Gaussian distribution has been successful in many tasks with continuous action space, however, infinite support of this distribution might introduce bias in policies obtained from policy gradient algorithms.
-To solve this issue, Gaussian distribution is replaced by Beta distribution in \cite{chou2017improving}.
+In common practice, Gaussian distribution is used for the policy, and mean and standard deviation are learned during the training \cite{stable-baselines}.
+Gaussian distribution has been successful in many tasks with continuous action space.
+However, infinite support of this distribution might introduce bias in policies obtained from policy gradient algorithms.
+To solve this issue, Beta distribution is used as the policy PDF instead of Gaussian distribution in \cite{chou2017improving}.
 The authors show that using Beta PDF for policy reduces bias whilst the performance is not negatively affected.

-One approach to automatically derive the policy distribution is introduced in \cite{tessler2019distributional}.
-According to this work, the policy gradient updating rule with parametric distribution functions results in sub-optimal policies.
-This sub-optimality is in distribution space and learning the policy distribution is a solution.
-For this purpose, Distributional Policy Optimization (DPO) as an updating rule is presented that minimizes the distance between the policy and a target distribution.
-This updating rule is shown in Equation \ref{eq:DPO-GAC}.
+One approach to automatically derive the policy distribution is introduced in \cite{tessler2019distributional}, which states that the policy gradient update rule with parametric distribution functions results in sub-optimal policies.
+This sub-optimality is in the distribution space, and learning the policy distribution is a solution.
+For this purpose, distributional policy optimization (DPO) is presented as an update rule that minimizes the distance between the policy and a target distribution, as